nus-cs2113-AY2122S2/tp/docs/DeveloperGuide.md

   3. As this updates the list of sessions stored in the `Profile` object, `Manager#saveProfile` is called to update the save file with the newly created session.

 All classes associated with the `Profile` component implements the `Serializable` class.
-This allows the `Storage` class to write into the save file without having to pre-process the data.
+This allows the `Storage` class to write all the data stored in the `Profile` component into the save file without having to pre-process the data.

 ### Parser Component
 ![Parser Component Screenshot](https://raw.githubusercontent.com/AY2122s2-cs2113t-t10-1/tp/master/docs/images/developerguide/ParserComponent.drawio.png)